Stanbrook Abbey: 20th century

 The height of Edward Pugin's grand Gothic high altar obscured the great rose window at the church's east end which contained stained glass in honour of the Virgin Mary.
 As a result it was cut down in 1937 by Geoffrey Webb.
 The monstrance throne cavity was filled with a sculpture of Christ the King by Philip Lindsey Clark.

 In 1950, the community was still flourishing and comprised around seventy, a number it kept for the next twenty years.
 This made it the biggest women's monastery in Britain.
 Around this time, the lush decorative wall stencilling in the church sanctuary, which included depictions of Christ and the saints, was partly painted over.

 The failure to complete the new buildings left the abbey's facilities not fit for purpose.
 Ambulatories in red brick occupying the missing two sides of the cloisters were designed by Martin Fisher in 1965.
 Historic England dismissed this work as "not considered to be of interest".
 The community numbered seventy-one at that stage.

 Further reconstruction occurred when the church sanctuary was re-ordered in 1971 by Anthony Thompson, with the loss of the original Pugin fittings including the cut-down high altar, the surviving wall paintings, and the Minton encaustic floor tiles for a plainer style.
 The wrought iron rood screen was donated to Birmingham Art Gallery, and the altar in the extern chapel (dedicated to the Sacred Heart) was also removed.

 Stanbrook Abbey Press

 Stanbrook Abbey has been celebrated for its Gregorian chant, the publication of devotional literature, and fine printing.

 The Stanbrook Abbey Press was established in 1876 and was at one time one of the oldest examples of a private press in England.
-Stanbrook Abbey.
 It acquired an international reputation for fine printing under Dames Hildelith Cumming and Felicitas Corrigan.
 Collections of the press are held at Boston College and the University of Maryland.

 Although digital printing and publishing continues at the Abbey on a small scale, the fine letterpress printing which made the Press famous had ceased by 1990.
 That year marked the death, at 95, of Dame Werburg Welch, an artist whose work in a range of media can be found across the country; she was also an arboriculturist, taking care of the orchard at Stanbrook.

 Examples of work from the Stanbrook Abbey Press include: